servcox/event-sauce/README.md

 # ServcoX.EventSauce
-Event Sauce is a super light-weight event sourcing library we use internally to store our events in Azure Table Storage.
-Its for when you want to use event sourcing but your needs aren't demanding or your budget is modest.
-We use it for internal projects with a few hundred user and it works a treat.
-It's not Kafka, and it's not trying to be.
+Event Sauce is the light-weight event sourcing library Servco uses internally to store our events in Azure Table Storage.
+Its for when you want to use event sourcing but your needs (or budget) aren't demanding enough to justify using Kafka.

-Because it backs onto Azure Table Storage, it's cost is tiny compared to other options.
-It's also simple to allow you to build on it in your own way.
+It's performant a modest scale, and since it backs on Azure Table Storage it's cost is tiny compared to just about everything else.
+It's also simple, and allows you to build out event sourcing in a way that suits you.

 # Basic usage